Pioneer Oil Refinery Historic Photos

 California Historical Society Collection at the University of Southern California.

-Los Angeles Area Chamber of Commerce Collection, CHS-41135.
+Los Angeles Area Chamber of Commerce Collection, CHS-12404.
+Used by permission.

 Used by permission.

 Circa 1940's.
 In this photo you can see two crude oil storage tanks on the hill above the refinery.
 They are not the original tanks for the refinery because White (1962) reported those as being between 20 and 100 barrel capacity tanks, and the tanks in this photo are much larger.
 Oil was stored here and transferred to the railroad up until 1943 (according to Don Ball).
-(Photo by Arthur B. Perkins)
+(Photo by Arthur B. Perkins).
+Used by permission of the Santa Clarita Valley Historical Society.

-This photo I took shows the storage tank above the refinery.
-It might the same tank as shown in the above photo, but it is not one of the original tanks for the refinery.
-It is too large and the pipes and tank connections for the pipes do not face the refinery.
-The same is true of the other tank out of view of this photo.
+This photo I took on 2/4/2012 shows one of the storage tanks above the refinery in the previous photo.
+The second tank is there, but it is hidden by the tree.
+These are not the original tanks for the refinery.
+They are too large and the pipes and tank connections for the pipes do not face the refinery.
 The pipes from the tanks actually travel parallel to this photo directly toward the railroad tracks.
 Also, I was able to measure the two existing tanks and the one visible here is about a 2145 barrel capacity tank and the other tank out of view is about a 1935 barrel capacity tank.

 Copyright Note: This image is NOT in the public domain and is protected by the copyright laws of the United States.